hpi-swa-teaching/AnimationsEditor/packages/AnimationsEditor-Core.package/AnimationsEditorProperty.class/README.md

-This is the superclass for all possible types of animations a morph can have.
+This is the superclass for StartEnd and Animated Property.